-Breakfast – offers a variety of cereals, fruit, juice, milk, yogurt and a hot entrée, including things like pancakes and bacon, quiche, biscuits and gravy, breakfast burritos, and breakfast sandwiches.
+Breakfast – Some of our typical camp breakfast entree's include pancakes, bacon, quiche, biscuits and gravy, breakfast burritos, and breakfast sandwiches.